 Whether you’re interested in vaping CBD or have already incorporated it in your lifestyle, you need to understand clearly why CBD vape oil is an extremely important part of the experience.

 While they might seem like they’re the same thing, there are some very important differences between the two.

 CBD Tincture vs. CBD Vape Oil

 CBD tincture and CBD vape oil both contain CBD but are designed to be used differently.

-CBD Tincture: Designed to be used orally, CBD tinctures are made by extracting CBD from the hemp plant by steeping hemp flowers and leaves in a high-proof grain alcohol and subsequently applying low heat over a substantial amount of time.
+Designed to be used orally, a CBD tincture is made by extracting CBD from the hemp plant by steeping hemp flowers and leaves in a high-quality alcohol or vegetable/food oil and subsequently applying low heat over a substantial amount of time.

-This process results in a concentrated CBD extract, which producers dilute with carrier oils (like olive, hempseed, or coconut oil) that can be easily absorbed and digested by the body, as well as other ingredients (such as different flavors like mint or citrus) to improve its flavor.
+This process results in a concentrated CBD extract, which producers dilute with carrier oils (like common carrier oils; olive, hempseed, MCT oil or coconut oil) that you can easily absorb and digest, as well as other ingredients (such as different flavors like mint or citrus flavors) to improve its taste.

 Currently, CO2 extraction is considered the industry standard best extraction process and is by far the most popular.

 Aside from making the CBD thin enough to make its way through the vape pen, it also creates a higher volume that will increase how long the CBD vape juice will actually last.

 • Polyethylene Glycol (PEG)